drowe67/codec2-dev/README_ofdm.txt

   2/ Ideal SNR(3000) = Eb/No + 10*log10(Rb/B)
                      = -1 + 10*log10(1400/3000)
                      = -4.3 dB,
-     So we have about 2dB overhead for synchronisation and implementation loss.
+     So we have about 1.8dB overhead for synchronisation, implementation loss, and the text channel.
   3/ HF Multipath channel used for testing is two path, 1Hz Doppler, 1ms delay